 There are several different types of treatment for PE, ranging from counselling to prescription medicines such as Priligy.
 If you've found yourself ejaculating too quickly during sex, and you'd like to change this, then it's probably a good idea to think about what might be causing the problem, before seeking the appropriate treatment.

 Typically, treatments involve:

 - a local anaesthetic cream which numbs the penis, allowing you to last longer during sex due to the reduced sensitivity,

 - taking a tablet before sex that delays your ejaculation

-- behavioural techniques that allow you to train your body to resist ejaculation taken before sex
+- behavioural techniques (self-control techniques) that allow you to train your body to resist ejaculation taken before sex

-- Counselling which help to find the root of any psychological causes
+- Counselling which can help to find the root of any psychological causes

 Taking medicine won’t provide a permanent solution for PE, however using it alongside behavioural techniques and counselling may help to provide a longer-term solution.